aggiejiang/crosslingual-offensive-language-survey/README.md

 # Cross-lingual Offensive Language Survey

-This repo summarises all resources used in our survey paper "Cross-lingual Offensive Language Detection: A Systematic Review of Datasets, Transfer Approaches and Challenges" (see the paper here in arxiv).
+This repo summarises all resources used in our survey paper "Cross-lingual Offensive Language Detection: A Systematic Review of Datasets, Transfer Approaches and Challenges" (see the paper [here](https://arxiv.org/abs/2401.09244)).

 Due to the nature of this work, some examples and descriptions may contain offensive text and hate speech.